lexibank/grollemundbantu/README.md

 # CLDF dataset derived from Grollemund et al.'s "Bantu expansion shows habitat alters the route and pace of human dispersals" from 2015

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Grollemund, Rebecca, Branford, Simon, Bostoen, Koen, Meade, Andrew, Venditti, Chris, & Pagel, Mark (2015) Bantu expansion shows habitat alters the route and pace of human dispersals.
 Proc Natl Acad Sci USA. doi:10.1073/pnas.1503793112.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license